arnavgholap/taskfyer/README.md

 ## Features:

-User Authentication: Secure login and registration system.
+User Authentication: Secure login and new user registration system.

-Task Management: Create, update, delete, and view tasks.
+Task Management: Create, update, delete, and view tasks and sort them based on priority.

 Data Persistence: Tasks are stored persistently using MongoDB.